 - If so, the MSGin5G Configuration Function included the UE Service ID assigned to the MSGin5G UE in the former configuration procedure as a part of VAL UE configuration data,

-- Otherwise a new UE Service ID is assigned to the MSGin5G UE, and included in the VAL UE configuration data.
+- Otherwise, a new UE Service ID is assigned to the MSGin5G UE and included in the VAL UE configuration data.

 Then the MSGin5G Configuration Function processes the configuration request according to the service policy.

-8.2 UE Registration
+8.2 Registration

 8.2.1 MSGin5G UE Registration

 The signalling flow for MSGin5G UE registration is illustrated in figure 8.2.1-1.
-The procedure assumes that the MSGin5G UE is responsible for triggering registration to the MSGin5G Server in order to establish association with the MSGin5G Server to receive MSGin5G services.
+The procedure assumes that the MSGin5G UE is responsible for initiating registration to the MSGin5G Server in order to establish association with the MSGin5G Server to receive MSGin5G services.

 Pre-conditions: